 Party Who is the Customer?
 Additional information

-Seller Buyer It should be noted that if the sale takes place

-by way of assignment and the Seller does

-not dispose of its corresponding obligations

-to the Buyer (i.e. it is an assignment of

-rights only) or if the Seller retains a portion

-of the loan, then the Borrower will remain a

-Customer of the Seller for so long as it has

-any obligations under the terms of the

-Facility Documentation.
+Seller Buyer

 Buyer Seller If the Borrower and Guarantor are

-Customers of the Buyer, the guidance set out
+Customers of the Buyer, the guidance set

-Borrower and Guarantor, in relation to Additional Borrowers,
+Borrower and Guarantor, out in relation to Additional Borrowers,

 subject to the guidance in Guarantors, Security Providers and Potential

 paragraph 17.22(B) Customers in the primary market (in

 particular paragraphs 17.12, 17.13 and

 17.14(C)) also applies.

-Grantor Participant It should be noted that if the sale takes place

-by way of sub-participation, then the

-Borrower will remain a Customer of the

-Grantor for so long as it has any obligations

-under the terms of the Facility

-Documentation.
+Grantor Participant

 Participant Grantor